 Georgian is one of four Kartvelian languages.
-The other three are Laz, which is spoken in northeast Turkey, Svan used in Svaneti, Georgia and Megrelian, spoken in Samegrelo, Georgia.
+These are unlike any language you will have heard spoken before!The other three are Laz, which is spoken in northeast Turkey, Svan used in Svaneti, Georgia and Megrelian, spoken in Samegrelo, Georgia.
 The Georgian script has three alphabets: Asomtavruli, Nuskhuri and Mkhedruli.
 Modern-day Georgia uses Mkhedruli, which has 33 letters and no capital letters.
 Another interesting fact is that the Georgian language has no gender.
 When speaking to or about someone, you merely refer to them as “that”.

 The ancient wine-growing region of Kakheti is said to be the birthplace of wine.
 UNESCO has listed the country’s wine-making method as a notable piece of cultural heritage.
 The wine is fermented in a clay jar called a ‘qvevri’.
 The jars are filled with grape juice and sealed with a wooden lid.
-The sealed jar is then buried under ground to ferment and follow a natural process of wine-making.
+The sealed jar is then buried underground to ferment and follow a natural process of wine-making.
 The crucial part of the traditional method is minimal human interaction.
 This method was first mentioned in 8 BC by the ancient Greeks!

 The Upper Svaneti region was declared a UNESCO Heritage site in 1996.
 The village of Chazhashi is seen as an ideal example of the preservation of medieval architecture.
 More than 200 of the unique tower houses of the medieval times are still standing.
-These towers were dwellings and protection against invaders in the 9-12th Centuries.
+These towers were dwellings and protection against invaders in the 9-12th centuries.
 The village sits in a beautiful valley surrounded by mountains.

-Georgia is a former Soviet republic and was home to the controversial political figure Joseph Stalin.
+Georgia is a former Soviet Republic and was home to the controversial political figure Joseph Stalin.
 Stalin was the Former General Secretary of the Central Committee of the Communist Party of the Soviet Union.
 There is a Stalin Museum in the town of Gori in Georgia.
-Within the museum there is a death mask room where visitors can see Stalin’s death mask on an altar-like structure.
+Within the museum, there is a death mask room where visitors can see Stalin’s death mask on an altar-like structure.